galpt/kissvpn/README.md

 ### Supported Locations

-As of now, we only support acceleration for Singapore and Japan regions.
+As of now, we only support acceleration for a limited number of regions.
-1. Use `Endpoint = sg-r.0ms.dev:443` for Singapore region.
+1. Use `Endpoint = sg-r.0ms.dev:443` for Singapore.
-2. Use `Endpoint = sg-r.0ms.dev:500` for Japan region.
+2. Use `Endpoint = sg-r.0ms.dev:500` for Japan.
+3. Use `Endpoint = sg-r.0ms.dev:501` for United States.
+4. Use `Endpoint = sg-r.0ms.dev:502` for Germany.

 > :information_source: This is optional, but if you already have a WARP+ license and want to use it, follow the instruction [here](https://github.com/ViRb3/wgcf#change-license-key).